near-ndc/gov/framework-v1/gov-framework.md

   **Appeal Process to the CoA**:
   - Banned members have the right to appeal their ban to the CoA.
   - If the CoA finds in favor of the appealing member, the following technical process is initiated: a new OG SBT is minted for the member and `GovBan` flag is removed, reinstating their eligibility to run in subsequent elections.

-### Operations Information

-The Council of Advisors operates on a weekly time frame.
-The essence of their job is to help the HoM set ecosystem priorities in parallel to evaluating HoM and TC performance for the month prior.
-In the event that there is a divergence in HoM operations and the vision of the CoA, they are able to motion to block a proposal or policy from the HoM.
-This motion to block can take place during and/or after a proposal or action has been taken by the HoM.

-**Timeframe: Weekly**.

 #### Appeal Process